-Roar dropped down on the kitchen chair opposite Henning.
-He thumped his forehead against the tabletop before bringing his hands up and resting his forehead on them.
+Roar dropped down on the kitchen chair opposite Henning and proceeded to thump his forehead against the tabletop before bringing his hands up and resting his forehead on them.

 “What’s wrong?”
 Henning asked, though he could probably tell.
 That specific reaction was a known thing to him; so known he shouldn’t even have to ask.
 However, by asking, Roar would spill it all, so it was quicker.